Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/The Disguised Artifact/Readme.md

-# 🕵️‍♂️ The Disguised Artifact - Recovering a Hidden Flag
+# 🕵️‍♂️ The Disguised Artifact
 🔍 Challenge Overview
 We are given a file named FLAG.hta, but it appears to be corrupted.
 Our task is to analyze and repair the file to uncover the hidden flag.